 Report abuse to a school official – You can report sexual abuse or sexual assault to a teacher, coach or school faculty member.
 However, be advised these individuals are required to report abuse to school administrators.

 File a Title IX complaint – This reporting method is only available to students who go to U.S. schools that receive federal funding.
 This includes K-12 schools and most universities.
 If your school receives federal funding and you experience sexual assault or sexual harassment, you can file a complaint under Title IX.

 Under Title IX, sexual assault and sexual harassment are considered forms of sex discrimination.
 As a target of sexual misconduct, the victim is denied his or her civil rights to equal and free access to education.
 The provisions of Title IX work to correct discrimination experienced by a sexual assault victim.

 A Title IX complaint will result in the school conducting a student misconduct investigation.
 This investigation is separate from a criminal investigation.
 Some school districts or colleges may have a Title IX coordinator to look into complaints.

 Report abuse to your local enforcement agency – You can report an incident of sexual harassment, assault or abuse to your local law enforcement agency.
 Reporting abuse is not the same as filing a lawsuit.
 However, reporting abuse could lead to a criminal investigation, depending on the circumstances of the incident.

 If you are unsure about reporting abuse, you can always contact the National Sexual Assault Hotline.
 You can use the online chat service or call 800-656-HOPE (4673).
 Hotline operators are available to talk 24/7.
 They can offer you support, information and advice.
 Additionally, they can provide referrals to useful victim resources.

 In 47 states, the District of Columbia, and several U.S. territories, certain school employees are required by state law to report suspected child abuse or neglect.
 This includes child sexual abuse.
-Depending on the state, these mandatory reporting laws apply to teachers, coaches and school staff members are considered mandated reporters.
+Depending on the state, teachers, coaches and school staff members are considered mandated reporters.
 These laws apply to employees at public and private schools.